openssl/general-policies/policies/glossary.md

 In the past this group was overseeing all managerial and administrative aspects of the OpenSSL project.
 It was replaced by the OpenSSL Foundation Board of Directors and the OpenSSL Corporation Board of Directors.

+## OpenPGP

+The standard for digitally signed and encrypted data, defined in RFC 9580 and previously RFC 4880.
+OpenSSL Library signs source release artifacts with an OpenPGP signing certificate.
+Refer to the [artifact signing policy] for specific details.

 ## OTC